jhc13/taggui/README.md

 The easiest way to use the application is to download the latest release from the [releases page](https://www.github.com/jhc13/image-tagging-gui/releases).
+Choose the appropriate executable file for your operating system (Windows users should download the `.exe` file).
-The executable file can be run directly without any additional dependencies.
+The file can be run directly without any additional dependencies.

 Alternatively, you can install manually by cloning this repository and installing the dependencies in `requirements.txt`.